legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 timeout    5
 ```

-This shows the boot menu for 5 seconds and add all `arch-*` files to the boot entries.
-Now, let's create our boot entry.
-Create the `arch.conf` file:
+This shows the boot menu for 5 seconds and add all files containing `arch` to the boot entries.
+Now, let's create our boot entry by creating the `arch.conf` file:

 ```
 nano /boot/loader/entries/arch.conf